c6o/docs/docs/guides/using-cli.md

 # Using the CLI

-CodeZero's tools can be used via the Desktop app or the CLI.
+Codezero's tools can be used via the Desktop app or the CLI.
 If you installed the Desktop app you also have the CLI.

 This section is about getting up and running with the CLI.